olliw42/mLRS-docu/docs/FRSKY_R9.md

 2. One needs to somehow (un)invert the serial signals for most uses.
 You can buy or build a "Frsky inverter" dongle to connect a standard serial adapter.

-3. If you use the mLRS Lua configuration script for configuration and thus don't need the CLI for configuration, you can avoid the inverter dongle when you use one of the supported ESP32 boards with the mlrs-wifi-bridge sketch to connect via MAVLink wirelessly to a Ground Control Station.
+3. If you use the mLRS Lua configuration script for configuration and thus don't need the CLI for configuration, you can avoid the inverter dongle when you use one of the supported ESP32 boards with the mlrs-wireless-bridge sketch to connect via MAVLink wirelessly to a Ground Control Station.
 The ESP32 can directly use the inverted serial signals.

 Connections: